Background pattern

 • If you have Crohn's disease or ulcerative colitis, as medications like aceclofenaco cinfa may worsen these conditions.

-Consult your doctor, even if any of the above circumstances have occurred at some point.
+Consult your doctor, even if any of the above circumstances have occurred to you at any time.

 Taking aceclofenaco cinfa with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

-Taking aceclofenaco cinfa with food and beverages
+Taking aceclofenaco cinfa with food and drinks

-Aceclofenaco cinfa can be taken with or without food.
+aceclofenaco cinfa can be taken with or without food.

 Pregnancy, breastfeeding, and fertility